 Joui Bridge: This bridge was built in mid 17th century by Shah Abbas II to irrigate the royal gardens.
 The aqueduct was made on top of it for this purpose.

 Menar Jonban (Shaking Minarets): This monument was originally a mausoleum for a mystic figure of 14th century.
-Later in Safavid period a couple of minarets were added to the top of it making a unique building that resists against sever tremors.
+Later in Safavid period a couple of minarets were added to the top of it making a unique building that resists against severe tremors.
 Once one minaret is pushed to be shaken, the other one also begins to shake.

 Find out more about Iran tourist attractions!